What is AWANA?

 - Game Time

 In Handbook time clubbers share the sections of their handbooks they have memorized since the previous club meeting.
-They will be in small groups or singly saying their sections and verses to a “listener”.
+They will be in small groups or one-on-one as they work to memorize and recite their Bible verses to a “listener”.

 Game Time allows the clubbers to play organized games, learning discipline values, team cooperation, and good sportsmanship.